 - Reliability.
 A carefully crafted and cultivated corporate identity helps standardize your brand’s visual presentation across all channels, such as email, social media, etc.

 - Authority.
 A strong corporate identity sets you apart from the competition and makes your brand readily recognizable through design, communication, and action.

 Shape Your Identity or It Will Shape You

 Every organization is a living, breathing entity, continually growing, changing, and responding to outside influences.
-It’s easy to see, therefore, how your organization’s corporate culture is inextricably linked to its branding.
+It’s easy to see, therefore, how your organization’s corporate culture is inextricably linked to its branding and strategy.
 Unfortunately, many companies ignore managing and protecting their organizational identity until a crisis forces them to confront some harsh reality.

 A perfect recent example of this is Uber.
 The company has gone through a streak of internal and external scandals that culminated in a rash of resignations and removal of founder Travis Kalanick as CEO.
 The brand also received a lot of criticism in 2016, when it decided to launch a new corporate visual identity, but failed to acknowledge its disjointed corporate culture and global perception.

-Conversely, brands that establish and maintain a respected corporate identity are rewarded with a corresponding positive effect on the company image.
+Conversely, brands that establish and maintain a respected corporate identity are rewarded with a corresponding positive effect on the company image and corporate reputation.
 A good example is Apple which, after 30 years and just a few minor missteps, is still seen as an innovative and pathbreaking brand.